Morning Back Pain: Why is Back Pain Worse in the Morning?

 While morning back pain is often harmless and attributed to bad sleeping posture (which can worsen over time), it’s important to see a doctor if you wake up with extreme pain.
 However, if your back pain is caused by an injury or pre-existing condition, there are steps you can take before heading out the door:

-Exercise Your Way Out of It: While light exercise may be difficult first thing, low back stretches may help relieve morning pain.
+• Exercise Your Way Out of It: While light exercise may be difficult first thing, here are some low back stretch ideas from a Healthline article that may help relieve morning pain.

 Back Pain in the Morning Might be a Sign of a Medical Condition